biospi/seaMass/README.md

 ## Usage

 Firstly, you need to use an 'import' function to convert from an upstream tool format to BayesProt's standardised 'data.frame' format.
-Then you can assign runs if you've used fractionation and specify a study design if you'd like to do differential expression analysis.
+Then you can assign injections to runs if you've used fractionation, and specify a study design if you'd like to do differential expression analysis.
 Finally, you use the 'bayesprot' function to fit the model and generate the results.

 ### Tutorial

-Load the included ProteinPilot iTraq dataset (note this is a small subset of the fractions from our spike-in study and as such is not useful for anything else than this tutorial).
+Load the included ProteinPilot iTraq dataset (note this is a small subset of proteins from our spike-in study and as such is not useful for anything else than this tutorial).

 ```
 library(bayesprot)

-# import tutorial iTraq dataset
+# Import tutorial iTraq dataset.
 file <- system.file(file.path("demo", "Tutorial_PeptideSummary.txt.bz2"), package = "bayesprot")
 data <- import_ProteinPilot(file)
 ```